 Pages: 130 folio size, 111 figures, 5 tables

-Availability Out of print, not digitized by HMSO, can be requested to see in UK National Archive.
-THS members may ask Technical Secretary for assistance for access from restricted part of THS Members Library.
+Availability Out of print, not digitized by HMSO, hard copy can be requested to see in UK National Archive.

 The document is in two parts, with chapters 1 to 4 providing a self-contained reference on the hovercraft principle, its mechanics.
 Detailed information on craft and skirt stability in various situations is outlined and limiting conditions.
 Chapter 5 and 6 discuss an operator’s safe approach to hovercraft operation and control, including under hazardous conditions, giving advice on avoidance of such conditions.